canonical/brand-store-documentation/WORKFLOW.rst

 Updating existing documentation
 ===============================

-Updating existing documentation for Brand Store customers requires editing the reStructuredText source code in the GitHub repository and then downloading the generated PDF from ReadTheDocs.
+Updating existing documentation for Dedicated Snap Store customers requires editing the reStructuredText source code in the GitHub repository and then downloading the generated PDF from ReadTheDocs.
 It is assumed that only Field Engineering will be making documentation updates, and so documentation for the Store team is not explicitly provided.
 If necessary, a Store team member can follow the Field Engineering steps listed below.

 Field Engineering
 -----------------